TwilioDevEd/airtng-csharp/README.md

 ## Configure Twilio to call your webhooks

-You will need to configure Twilio to send requests to your application when SMS are received.
+You will need to configure Twilio to send requests to your application when SMSs are received.

-You will need to provision at least one Twilio number with sms capabilities so the application's users can make property reservations.
+You will need to provision at least one Twilio number with SMS capabilities so the application's users can make property reservations.
 You can buy a number [right here](https://www.twilio.com/user/account/phone-numbers/search).
 Once you have a number you need to configure your number to work with your application.
 Open [the number management page](https://www.twilio.com/user/account/phone-numbers/incoming) and open a number's configuration by clicking on it.

 Remember that the number where you change the _SMS webhook_ must be the same one you set on the `TwilioPhoneNumber` setting.